 reach increases to a whole new set of internet users which otherwise may not be looking at

-• Social outreach is better as with a mobile friendly website, it is easier to share your
+your online business presence. - Social outreach is better as with a mobile friendly website, it is easier to share your

-• Consistent flow of traffic as unlike desktop traffic that falls significantly over the
+online links through various social media channels. - Consistent flow of traffic as unlike desktop traffic that falls significantly over the

 weekends and evening hours, stats show that mobile traffic remains consistent at all days